-Risk description Quality assurance processes
+Risk description

-If the required respondent sampling process is not followed an incorrect person may be selected.
+If the required respondent sampling process is not followed, an incorrect person may be selected.

-For example, if only the people present at the time of visit is entered into the sampling system (rather than all the people living at the address), an incorrect respondent may be selected.
+For example, if only the people present at the time of the interviewer's visit are entered into the sampling system (rather than all the people living at the address), an incorrect respondent may be selected.